-- The subcommittee mandate and goal; - The situation, which includes the issues identified by the subcommittees; and, - The strategies selected for development and implementation, including: - Target completion date; - Outputs, which are the products of the completed strategies; - Outcomes, both short and long term; and - o Projected milestones, including projected completion date and status.
+- The subcommittee mandate and goal; - The situation, which includes the issues identified by the subcommittees; and, - The strategies selected for development and implementation, including: - Target completion date; - Outputs, which are the products of the completed strategies; - Outcomes, both short and long term; and - Projected milestones, including projected completion date and status.

-In the past year, the Service has undergone many changes that have affected the course of the Project.
-As well, internal and external feedback and strategy development have affected the progress and development of some Project strategies.
-As a result, the Project strategies have been adjusted to account for these changes.
-These adjustments include: changing a target completion date, combining strategies, and deferring a strategy.
+Over the life of the Project, the Service underwent many changes that affected the course of the Project.
+As well, internal and external feedback and strategy development affected the progress and development of some Project strategies.
+To account for these changes adjustments were made to the Project strategies, which included: changing target completion dates, combining strategies, and deferring strategies.